Crunkle/blog/_posts/2016-09-13-optimizing-craftbukkit-servers.md

 ...
 ```

-The chunk coordinates will now only be able to span from -1024 to 1024 allowing us to move just over 16,000 blocks in any direction from the origin.
+As we are only using 22 bits of data for each chunk coordinate, chunks will only be able to span from -1024 to 1024 allowing us to move just over 16,000 blocks in any direction from the origin.
 This should be more than enough to hold a medium to large world.
-We could also create the array by looking at how many chunks the world’s region files use, but this is slightly more complicated.
+We could also create the object by looking at how many chunks the world’s region files use (which is slightly more complicated).
 In order to fully implement this array, we need to rewrite the access methods to use our improved array.
 We also need to remember to account for negative coordinates to prevent them from going out of the array’s bounds.
+The indexing we have implemented is a simple bitshift to store both parts of the chunk's location in a single integer.

 ```java
 public class IndexedChunkMap {